 Woe to you, scribes and Pharisees, hypocrites!
 For you travel land and sea to win one proselyte, and when he is won, you make him twice as much a son of hell as yourselves.
 (Matthew 23:15)

 If the teacher does not know the truth, neither will the student.
-The prophets had spoken about them in this way:
+Old Testament prophets had spoken about them in this way:

 …the leaders of this people cause them to err, and those who are led by them are destroyed.
 (Isaiah 9:16)